KEII: Later history

 The call letters of the original station on 690 kHz were changed to KZNR in 2001, and KSLJ in 2004.
 Following the deletion of the expanded band operation on 1620 kHz in 2006, the KBLI call sign was returned to 690 kHz.
 On October 21, 2014, the call letters became KEII.

-On September 10, 2018 KEII and simulcaster KEIR 1260 Idaho Falls (under new KNBL calls) changed their format from religious to variety hits, branded as "Cannonball 101".
+On October 1, 2016, KEII, along with simulcast partner KEIR (1260 AM) in Idaho Falls, replaced most of their talk radio programming with a Mormon-focused Christian adult contemporary format; they continued to air The Dave Ramsey Show.
+The music programming on "Sunny AM 1260/690" was similar to that heard on Sounds of Sunday, a syndicated program carried on sister station KLCE.
+On September 10, 2018, KEII and KEIR (under new KNBL calls) changed their format to variety hits, branded as "Cannonball 101".

+The FCC cancelled the station's license on September 4, 2025.